himangi333/CMSystem/README.md

 Canteen management system is a web application

 ## Functionalities Implemented
-* Home
-* Add/delete items
-* Total sell
-* Guest users can add to cart and checkout
 * Admin dashboard
-* Admin can view and update/place orders
+* Admin can see and edit/place orders
 * Admin can add and update meals
+* Home * Add/delete goods
+* Total sold
+* Guest users can add to cart and checkout